fossasia/eventyay-tickets/doc/administrator/installation.rst

 This guide will help you to install pretalx on a Linux distribution.
 It should be compatible with **Debian 8.0** and above, as well as similarly modern distributions.

-We also provide an `Ansible role`_ that roughly follows this guide, in case you already have an Ansible-based setup.
+We also provide an `Ansible role`_ that follows this guide, in case you already have an Ansible-based setup.
 If you prefer a docker setup, please use our `docker-compose setup`_.